tatimblin/morris-jekyll/_posts/2017-3-5-loveMorris_pin.markdown

 img: "new_morrisPin.png"
 price: "13"
 ---
-Show your enthuasiasm to Morris with this Pin
+Show your love and support for Morris Animal Refuge with this colorful pin!
+Add it to a bag or piece of clothing for a fun pop of color.